What are performance phrases, and when can you use them?

 The following are some performance phrases to advise an employee to reflect on their attitude:

-- “Takes constructive criticism too personally”
+- ‘Takes constructive criticism too personally.’

-- “Poorly manages emotions in challenging situations”
+- ‘Poorly manages emotions in challenging situations.’

 Tips for performance reviews

+Employee performance reviews are valuable opportunities to address problem-solving skills, encourage new ideas and help employees embrace new challenges.
 When conducting an employee performance review, consider the following tips to help you write an effective report:

-Seek feedback from business leaders
+Seek feedback from leadership

 Give a balanced account